Fatimah Mansour

-Fatimah Mansour Al-Omaisi (فاطمة منصور العميسي; born 10 December 2007), known as Fatimah Mansour, is a Saudi professional footballer who plays as an attacking midfielder and a forward for Saudi Premier League club Al-Ittihad and the Saudi Arabia national team.
+Fatimah Mansour Al-Omaisi (فاطمة منصور العميسي; born 10 December 2007), known as Fatimah Mansour, is a Saudi professional footballer who plays as an attacking midfielder and a forward for Saudi Premier League club Al Hilal and the Saudi Arabia national team.

 Club career

-Al Yamamah

-aged 14, Mansour joined Al Yamamah in 2021, primarily participating in futsal.
+Aged 14, Mansour joined Al Yamamah in 2021, primarily participating in futsal.
 Despite her youth, Mansour appeared in all Al-Yamamah matches during the 2022–23 season scoring two goals.
 Mansour was part of Al Yamamah futsal team, which was crowned champions in both the Saudi Games and the Women's Futsal Championship.

-Al-Shabab

 Following Al-Shabab's acquisition of Al Yamamah, Mansour opted to remain with Al-Shabab.
 She made her debut for Al-Shabab on August 24, 2023, in the Jordanian-Saudi Women's Club Championship, where the team suffered a 3–4 defeat.
 She scored her first goal for Al-Shabab in the 74th minute in the 2023–24 SAFF Women's Cup against Jeddah Club.
 After the initiation of the Saudi U-17 Women's tournament in October 2023, Mansour joined the Al-Shabab under-17 team.
 Her remarkable performance continued as Al-Shabab dominated its opponents, winning 24–0 and 17–0, with Fatimah Mansour contributing 21 goals, securing her position as the top scorer in the tournament.

+Mansour later joined Al-Ittihad before signing for Al Hilal in August 2025.
+In July 2026, she extended her contract with Al Hilal for an additional two years.